BBGMoura/obsidian-software/Java/Spring/Spring Boot/JPA/Data with JPA.md

 ## H2
 H2 is a database type.
 It is a relational database written entirely in Java.
 It can run on the same kind of infrastructure as your application and can run entirely "in-memory".
 This makes it easy to use to test your Spring Boot application on your machine, without having to obtain a database server from elsewhere.

-To connect yo an embedded H2 database using Spring Data JPA, application properties need to be updated.
+To connect you can embedded H2 database using Spring Data JPA, application properties need to be updated.
 The type of information stored inside property files include:
 - database URL
 - number of logs the application should produce
 - the port the application runs on